hartmaj2/cs-tabor-is/denik.md

   - [x] Add sort direction indicators to column headers
   - [ ] Implement filtering by checking which diets I want to see (use dropdown box with checkboxes)
     - [ ] Add div row with filtering options with text fields or dropdowns
+    - [ ] Make dropdown with Blazor Bootstrap
 - [ ] Rename conversion methods from ConvertToSomething to ToSomething

 ### DONE: